 Ana has been managing sustainable development projects for more than 15 years, dealing with several topics, including climate change, waste management, urban mobility, sustainable procurement, and community development.

-Lorena Freitas joined ITDP in 2020 as a Travel Demand Management Coordinator.
+Lorena Freitas (she/hers) joined ITDP in 2020 as a Travel Demand Management Coordinator.
 She has worked as a geographer and Geosciences Coordinator at the CEPERJ Foundation and was a member of the Centre of Transport and Tourism Strategic Planning – Planett / UFRJ, where she contributed to projects focused on active and sustainable mobility.
 In academia, Lorena has participated in research projects with the Ibero-American Network for the Study of Travel Generating Poles.

 Lorena has a bachelor’s degree from the Federal University of Rio de Janeiro, and a master’s degree in Transport Engineering also from the Federal University of Rio de Janeiro.